karpov-kir/architecture-patterns-with-python-in-typescript/README.md

 # Overview

-A TypeScript implementation of different patterns from the Architecture Patterns with Python - Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices book.
+A TypeScript implementation of patterns from the Architecture Patterns with Python - Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices book.

 ## Implementations